MCT-master/mct-master.github.io/_posts/2023-11-30-thomaseo-sonobus_sync.md

 ### Step 2 - Starting a session in Sonobus

 The node can now open Sonobus and click ‘connect’.
 This opens a menu where you can give your session a name, an optional password and choose a display name (this can be handy to label yourself ‘Node’).
 Under the ‘connect to group’ button there is a box called ‘Connection Server’.
 Here you can enter your IP address.
 The last thing we need to do is allocate a port number.
-The port number tells the software where in your computer to send data.
-Imagine you live in an apartment block.
-The IP address is the street address of the building and the port in like your apartment number.
-There are thousands of ports, many of which are idle.
-Choose a 5 digit number above 10,000.
+For Sonobus, this is 10999.
 The IP address and port number should be separated by a colon like this:

 <img src="/assets/image/2023_11_30_thomaseo_sonobus-sync1.jpg" width="60%" style="display: block; margin: auto;" />

 Once this is entered, click ‘Connect to Group’.
-If it fails to connect, double check your IP address and test out some different port numbers (on some networks, use a number above 30,000).
+If it fails to connect, double check your IP address and consult the guide on the Sonobus website.
 Copy your IP address and node to send to the Hub because they will need to enter the same information.

 Now the Hub can also open Sonobus but this time as a plug in in Ableton Live.
 I recommend using Sonobus on a return track.
 Input the same information as the Node (except change the display name to ‘Hub’) and click connect.